-Is Gen Digital Inc (GEN) a Pot - GuruFocus.com
+Is Gen Digital Inc (GEN) A Pot - GuruFocus.com

 Conclusion

-In conclusion, the stock of Gen Digital (GEN, Financial) shows every sign of being a potential value trap.
+In summary, the stock of Gen Digital Inc (GEN, Financial) gives every indication of being a potential value trap.
 The company's financial condition is poor, and its profitability is fair.
-Its growth ranks worse than 58.58% of companies in the Software industry.
+Its growth ranks worse than 58.55% of companies in the Software industry.
 To learn more about Gen Digital stock, you can check out its 30-Year Financials here.